Is Passing The CPA Exam Worth It in 2026?

 Now fun fact, this accounting job only paid $40K per year... this was due to the fact that the position didn't require a CPA license.

-Since position did not require a CPA, after I passed the CPA exam I obviously asked for a raise.
+Since the position did not require a CPA, after I passed the CPA exam I obviously asked for a raise.

-They weren't able to give me anything which meant I had to look outside the company for job that paid me what I deserved.
+They weren't able to give me anything which meant I had to look outside the company for a job that paid me what I deserved.

 I put out my resume to all the major public accounting firms in my area and within a month I got an offer from PwC as an experienced associate making $54K.